FindMySchool LogoFindMySchool

 Leadership opportunities are clearly structured.
 The Ofsted report describes roles such as bistro buddies and subject and wellbeing ambassadors as part of a wider programme that develops responsibility, teamwork, and initiative.
 That aligns closely with what parents tend to notice in high-functioning primaries: pupils who can organise themselves, speak confidently with adults, and show everyday consideration for younger children.

 Key Stage 2 outcomes are exceptionally strong.
-In 2024, 95% of pupils met the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
-At the higher standard, 49% achieved greater depth across reading, writing and mathematics, compared with an England average of 8%.
-Reading and mathematics scaled scores were 109 and 111 respectively, indicating attainment comfortably above the national benchmark.
+In the 2025 dataset, 100% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, 50% achieved the higher benchmark.

 The implication for families is straightforward.
 Pupils are leaving Year 6 with strong core knowledge, which tends to make the transition into secondary school smoother, particularly where secondary expectations ramp up quickly in reading comprehension, extended writing, and mathematical reasoning.